trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-tznft/index.md

 1. Click **Create Key**.

-   The API Key Info window shows the API key and secret, which you must copy immediately, because it is not shown again.
+   The API Key Info window shows the API key and secret, which you must copy immediately, because they are not shown again.

 1. Copy the API Key and API Secret fields and save the values on your computer.
 You need these values in the next section.